 Xibei Youmian serves oat in various shapes and other typical dishes of China’s Northwest.
 You can find them all over Beijing and they are crowded with returning patrons every lunch and dinner.
 Try it out yourself and I am sure you will join me in shouting ‘I love You!’.

-Promoting oats: traditional recipes
+Promoting oats: traditional and innovative recipes

 The government is actively promoting the consumption of oats by recommending to use it as an ingredient to traditional foods.
 The above ad from the government-run lifestyle magazine Lifetimes (Shengming Shibao) recommends to add oats to: milk (in combination with other ingredients), millet congee, egg broth and soy bean milk.
 Oat in millet congee is said to promote peace of mind and sound sleep, lower blood sugar and strengthen stomach and lungs.
 Sounds like I should give it try.